dhoeppne/david-media-stack/README.md

 # General Sherman Media Stack

-A set up docker-compose file, with a default .env and deluge config example for my Unraid server.
+A set up docker-compose file, with a default .env and qbittorrent config example for my Unraid server.

 Based off of [htpc-download-box](https://github.com/sebgl/htpc-download-box)